texus/texus.github.io/_posts/2015-06-20-cross-platform-custom-shaped-windows.md

 DeleteObject(hRegion);
 {% endhighlight %}

-<h3>Linux</h3>
+### Linux
-On linux, non-rectangular windows are not available directly in the X11 library, you will need to use the <a href="http://www.x.org/releases/X11R7.6/doc/libXext/shapelib.html">X Nonrectangular Window Shape Extension Library</a> which is part of the Xext library.
+On linux, non-rectangular windows are not available directly in the X11 library, you will need to use the [X Nonrectangular Window Shape Extension Library](http://www.x.org/releases/X11R7.6/doc/libXext/shapelib.html) which is part of the Xext library.
 On some systems the code will work, while on others it is simply not supported (the availability of the shape extension will be queried at runtime).
 When linking this code you will have to add "-lX11 -lXext" to the linker flags.

 Except for checking the availability, the code is broadly equivalent to the windows version.
 {% highlight c++ %}